bgfxc4/squalendar/README.md

-# squalender
+# squalendar

-a calender written by a square, thats why square + calender
+a calendar written by a square, thats why square + calendar

-## purpose
+## Purpose

 A server and client to manage all of your appointments, birthdays and other stuff you have to remember